 Grandfathering | Home Inspection | Building Code | Santa Clarita

-Grandfathering as most of us understand it… is acknowledging that a building component is for the most part, installed in a substandard manner.
-That is, when compared to a newer more modern standard or requirement.
+Grandfathering as most of us understand it… is acknowledging that a building component is, for the most part, installed in a substandard manner.
+That is when compared to a newer more modern standard or requirement.

 As a General Contractor and Residential inspector for over 25 years, it still amazes me to see local Santa Clarita Home Inspectors use the term “Grandfathered” so loosely.
-In many cases, not understanding how Grandfathering actually works, inspectors sometimes passing on the opportunity to warn a buyer of the potential hazards which may exist within an otherwise outdated system.
+In many cases, not understanding how Grandfathering actually works, inspectors sometimes passing on the opportunity to warn a buyer of the potential hazards that may exist within an otherwise outdated system.

 If there are two things you need to take from this, it’s first that building codes change in response to;